 Norfolk is the fifth largest county in England with a land area of 2,077 square miles with approximately 100 miles of coastline.
-Norfolk's population is estimated at 884,978, an increase of 7,268 on the previous year.
+The June 2015 census estimated Norfolk's population at 884,978, an increase of 7,268 on the previous year (2016 estimate is due for release June 2017)1.
 Although a predominantly rural area, around 40% of Norfolk's population live in the four main urban areas of Norwich, Great Yarmouth, King's Lynn and Thetford.

-Norfolk has a much older age profile than England as a whole, with 23.0% of Norfolk's population aged 65 and older compared with 17.3% in England1.
-Over the next ten years there is a projected growth of 60,600 people in Norfolk with those aged 75-84 projected to increase by a third and those aged 85 and over projected to increase by almost 40%2.
+Norfolk has a much older age profile than England as a whole, with 23.0% of Norfolk's population aged 65 and older compared with 17.3% in England2.
+Over the next ten years there is a projected growth of 60,600 people in Norfolk with those aged 75-84 projected to increase by a third and those aged 85 and over projected to increase by almost 40%3.

-As a popular tourist destination, Norfolk receives more than three million overnight visitors per year and 39,665,000 day trips are made3.
-Around 60,000 jobs are directly supported by tourism4.
+As a popular tourist destination, Norfolk receives more than three million overnight visitors per year and 39,665,000 day trips are made4.
+Around 60,000 jobs are directly supported by tourism5.
 The transient populations associated with tourism impact on the policing of Norfolk to varying extents at different times of the year.
 Other significant employers in the Norfolk economy include the public sector, agriculture, retail and engineering.
 Tackling crime within rural communities has been highlighted as one of the priorities in the new Police and Crime Plan recently issued by the Police and Crime Commissioner.
 Norfolk Constabulary support hundreds of events throughout the year including, Norwich City football matches, Norwich Pride, the Sundown music festival, and numerous other local carnivals and occasions.
 Norfolk Constabulary also police the Royal Estate at Sandringham.